-Gestational diabetes is a temporary form of diabetes in women during pregnancy, and can sometimes turn permanent as a type 2 diabetes.
-You can easily get life insurance with Gestational diabetes at the best rates as long as there are no signs of gestational diabetes post pregnancy.
+Gestational is a temporary form of diabetes in women during pregnancy, and can sometimes turn permanent as a type 2 diabetes.
+You can easily get life insurance with Gestational diabetes at the best rates as long as there are no signs of this condition post pregnancy.

-Local Life Agents customizes its service on behalf of every client – of every background and medical condition – so we can find the best life insurance coverage for that person.
+Local Life Agents specializes in diabetics life insurance – so we can find the best life insurance coverage for that person.
 Thanks to our exclusive Quote Engine, which enables us to search among more than 40 insurance companies nationwide, we streamline an otherwise slow and overly complicated process.

 Local Life Agents gives you options, plural, to choose a life insurance policy you are eligible to buy, despite your struggles with diabetes.
 We are here to answer your questions, prepare your application and give you the peace of mind you deserve.
 Respectful and resourceful, Local Life Agents is your trusted means for buying life insurance, period.